Compare No Sale No Fee Conveyancing Solicitors for 2025

 From the moment you instruct us, we begin working on your case.
 We contact the estate agent and mortgage broker, and your solicitor opens the file and sends you the necessary documents to complete.
 This is why our policy is crucial – it protects both you and us.

-If you choose to cancel the No Sale No Fee Conveyancing protection and request a refund of your deposit, the work completed up to that point will be billed at your solicitor's hourly rate, starting from £200 per hour + VAT (the exact rate will be provided in your case handler's terms of engagement).
+If you cancel the service and request a refund, the No Sale No Fee Policy is void and the work completed so far will be billed at your solicitor's hourly rate, starting from £200 per hour + VAT (the exact rate will be provided in your case handler's terms of engagement).

 This cost can often exceed your initial deposit, which is why the policy is so important.
 It's not just a gimmick; it's genuine protection.